dabpress-dual-PID-temperature-controller-settings-guide

 • DABPRESS Tip: Use our 10-Ton or 12-Ton Hydraulic Presses to compensate for lower temps with higher physical pressure.

 If your goal is maximum recovery and "Shatter" consistency, higher temperatures are your ally.
-Heat reduces the viscosity of the resin, allowing it to flow rapidly through the filter bag.
+Heat reduces the viscosity of the resin, allowing it to flow rapidly.

 • Pros: Maximum weight yield and faster extraction times.